laboon/ebook/text/60_combinatorial_testing.md

 The number of interactions can be tuned upwards as high as you would like, although if you are planning on testing n-way interactions where _n_ is the number of variables you have, you are just doing exhaustive testing.
 According to empirical studies done by NIST, the maximum number of interactions that caused an error was six, so checking for more than that would be over-testing in many situations.

-## Working With Larger Variable Sets
+## Working with Larger Variable Sets

 Combinatorial testing seems to work well with relatively small data sets, saving us large percentages of time by reducing the number of tests necessary.
 However, going from 32 to 12 tests is not that impressive; after all, 32 tests could probably still be run in a reasonable amount of time.
 How well does combinatorial testing work for larger numbers of variables or possible values?